 When it comes to the deployment of teaching staff, we’re sure most secondary academies will be familiar with Integrated Curriculum-Led Financial Planning (ICFP).

-For any who aren’t, ICFP is an approach which is readily used in order to determine the right mix of staff for the desired curriculum.
+For any who aren’t, ICFP is an approach which is readily used to determine the right mix of staff for the desired curriculum.
 It considers metrics such as contact time, average teacher costs and class size.

 As such, it provides schools with actionable insights, enabling them to achieve efficient staff deployment.